mermaidpurse/wrapsher/docs/wrapsher.md

 ### Errors

-Wrapsher discourages the use of "in-band" error signaling requiring error checks (for example, returning a zero or invalid value and expecting that this will signal an error).
+Wrapsher discourages the use of "in-band" error signaling requiring error checks (for example, returning a zero, invalid or null value and expecting that this will signal an error).
 Use the keyword `throw` to throw an error.
 The argument to `throw` is then used to prevent further execution.
 Uncaught errors bubble all the way up to the top-level and the program panics.

 You can catch errors using a <code>try { } catch _var_ { }</code>
 block.
 The _var_ variable is set to the error inside the `catch` block.
-If you want to test for error type or condition, use `if`.
+If you want to test for error type or condition, use `if` inside the `catch` block.
 You can re-throw the error explicitly using `throw` again, or you can ignore it.

 ```
 int div(int i, int j) {